AusBoone/Web-Server/README.md

 File Attributes - Access is needed to the file attributes for the various files retrieved by your server.
 The stat() function is used and provided in the Standard C library in the header file sys/stat.h.

 Parsing and Printing Dates - The Standard C library provides a number of functions for working with dates.
-The following functions were be useful:
+The following functions were useful:

 strftime()    strptime()    gmtime()